Pricing:

 A wider range of services means more licensing obligations.

-That's where I get the $70/h from if you have a good day's worth of work.
+That's where I get the $70/h from - if you regularly have a full day's worth of work.

 Travel costs work out to be about $0.80 - $1.20/Km, depending on travel efficiency.

-At 50% billable hours, the hourly rate works out to be $130/h, hence why a short visit usually starts from $130 plus parts.
+At 50% billable hours, the hourly rate works out to be $140/h, hence it wouldn't be unreasonable to call for at least $140 plus parts for a short visit.

 Parts and warranty: